Dungeon News

 Some of you can remember the historic times like the first night we played

-two new fatalities in only a few hours of play!
-In those days
+find the first two new fatalities in only a few hours of play!

-great Dungeon Warriors like Candyman and IDL would come to The Dungeon
+In those days great Dungeon Warriors like Candyman and IDL would come to

-and spend the whole day making record times and fighting it out on the
+The Dungeon and spend the whole day making record times and fighting it

-newest fighting games in the famous Dungeon Tournaments, which were know
+out on the newest fighting games in the famous Dungeon Tournaments, which

-all over the country and the world via the internet.
-Now we see only
+were know all over the country and the world via the internet.
+Now

 Last, but certainly